hzhec/Project-1-Sudoku/README.md

 <h2>About</h2>

-<p> Sudoku is a logic-based, combinatorial number-placement puizzle.
-Its objective is to fill a 9x9 grid with numbers so that each column/row/subgrid (3x3 box) contain all of the numbers from 1 to 9.</p>
+<p>Sudoku is a logic-based, combinatorial number-placement puzzle.</p>
+<p>Its objective is to fill a 9x9 grid with numbers so that each column/row/subgrid (3x3 box) contain all of the numbers from 1 to 9.</p>

 <img src="https://github.com/hzhec93/Project-1-Sudoku/assets/127362399/6b4ba028-666e-41fd-9eb9-01a2a362b401" width="500">